-There is no single customer who contributed to 10% or more revenue to the Group for the year.
+There is no single customer who contributed to 10% or more revenue to the Group for the reporting year (2019: Nil).

 7. REVENUE AND OTHER INCOME AND GAINS

 The Group's principal activities are the provision of IT infrastructure solutions and finance leases income.